As part of efforts to enhance police transparency and accountability, the Police Administration will deploy its first body cameras in May this year

 In the second case, a driver and his mate, who are currently on remand, were captured in a viral video assaulting another police officer.

-Members of the public have wondered what might have triggered the since the video only captured the assault.
+Members of the public have wondered what might have triggered the

 Mr Amponsah-Asiamah said the use of the body cameras by police officers on the field would address some of those challenges.